 After the francheezie I figured I would take it easy at lunch and go to Karyn's Cooked, a vegan restaurant and sister of Karyn's Bistro.
 It's billed as "conscious comfort food."
 The idea of a large steaming bowl of macrobiotic is not really that comforting to me.
 Especially having to walk past Fogo De Chao en route, Luckily that wasn't what I got.

 I confess when I go to a vegetarian restaurant and see items that try to be the veggie-version of something I tend to cringe.
-Karyn's offers spaghetti and meatballs, a slab of ribs, and a steak sandwich.
-I was just glad they didn't italicize the faux part of the item.
+Karyn’s offers spaghetti and meatballs, a mechanical bull for sale slab of ribs, and a steak sandwich.
+I was just glad they didn’t italicize the faux part of the item.

 I ordered a spring roll, macaroni and cheese, and had a taste of the navy bean soup and the chili.